ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 Control and Data Clocks
 ^^^^^^^^^^^^^^^^^^^^^^^

-Typically the clocks in other computers invert the data_clock to create the control_clock, like this:
+Typically the clocks in other computers invert data_clock to create control_clock, like this:

 .. image:: images/clock/inverted_data_clock.png